Apatran/Adafruit_ADS1015_WiringPiI2C/README.md

 # Adafruit_ADS1015_RPI

-Driver for single ended reads on Adafruit ADS1015 in C++.
-Intended originally for use on the Raspberry Pi.
+Small Driver for single ended reads on Adafruit ADS1015 in C++.
+Intended originally for personal use on the Raspberry Pi.
+Extended from the Adafruit repository available here: https://github.com/adafruit/Adafruit_ADS1X15